hal9ooo/TidalBot/README.md

 * **Tidal API Integration**: Authenticates with Tidal using `tidalapi` to manage sessions and interact with user data.
 * **Serverless Web Config Editor**: A user-friendly, browser-based editor (`tidalbot-config-editor.html`) to create and modify your `config.json` file without any manual coding.
 * **Configuration File**: All settings are managed via an external `config.json` file, making it easy to change parameters without editing the script.
+* **Raw Tracklist Support**: Can parse raw tracklists (e.g., from 1001tracklists) directly from a text string or an external file (`tracklist.txt`).
+It automatically cleans timestamps (e.g., `[03:44]`) and extracts the playlist name from the first line.
 * **Session Management**: Saves and loads Tidal session tokens to avoid repeated logins.
 * **Playlist Management**: Automatically finds an existing playlist by name or creates a new one if it doesn't exist.
+If using a raw tracklist, it can automatically set the playlist name from the file header.
 * **Enhanced Intelligent Song Search**: Employs a wider range of strategies (including handling parentheses, common suffixes, and featuring artists), weighted similarity scoring using `difflib.SequenceMatcher` and `fuzzywuzzy` for improved accuracy, and caching for faster repeated searches to find the most relevant tracks on Tidal.
 * **Progress Bar**: Uses `tqdm` to display a progress bar during song processing.
 * **Detailed Statistics**: Provides a summary of added, duplicated, not found, and error tracks at the end of the process.